2002–03 NFL playoffs: Saturday, January 11, 2003

-AFC: Tennessee Titans 34, Pittsburgh Steelers 31 (OT)
+AFC: Tennessee Titans 34, Pittsburgh Steelers 31 ()

 The third time was the charm for Titans kicker Joe Nedney.
 After missing the potential game-winning field goal at the end of regulation time, and a second failed kick in overtime was negated because of a controversial running-into-the-kicker penalty on Pittsburgh's Dewayne Washington, Nedney won the game from 26 yards out 2:15 into overtime.
 Steelers coach Bill Cowher was incensed, saying he called a timeout before the winning kick took place.

 Titans cornerback Samari Rolle gave his team an early scoring opportunity when he intercepted Tommy Maddox's first pass of the game and returned it 16 yards to the Tennessee 48-yard line.
 The Titans then drove 52 yards in seven plays to score on quarterback Steve McNair's 8-yard scramble.
 Following a Steelers punt, Tennessee drove 76 yards in 16 plays to score on Eddie George's 1-yard touchdown run.
 The key player of the drive was receiver Drew Bennett, who was responsible for two of the drive's four third down conversions.
 He caught a 19-yard pass on third and 16 from the Titans 36, and later hauled in a 9-yard catch on third and 8 from the Steelers 43.

 However, Pittsburgh ended up dominating the second quarter.
 After punting on their next drive, Lethon Flowers recovered a fumble from George (his first fumble of the season) on the Titans 8-yard line, leading to Maddox's 8-yard touchdown pass to Hines Ward.
 Then Tennessee lost another turnover when McNair threw a pass that was intercepted by Chad Scott on the Steelers 41.
 On the next play, Maddox completed a 40-yard pass to Plaxico Burress, setting up Jeff Reed's 30-yard field goal that made the score 14–10.
 The next time they had the ball, they took advantage of a 35-yard pass interference penalty against Rolle, along with three key plays by Ward, who caught two passes for 18 yards and rushed for 11.
 Reed finished the drive with a 39-yard field goal on the last play of the half, making the score 14-13 going into halftime.